moralrecordings/perentie/README.rst

 .. image:: logo.png

-   :alt: Perentie logo, featuring the smiling head of Petra the monitor lizard, next to the name in a futurist pixel font.

 Perentie is a Lua-based graphical adventure game engine.
 The design is heavily inspired by LucasArts' SCUMM and GrimE adventure game engines.

 Perentie is designed for the hardware constraints of Pentium-era MS-DOS.
 You can run it in any of the following environments: